 What identification is required to get a library card?
 The following are acceptable identification for receiving a Library card; driver’s license, voter’s ID card, residency permit, lease or bill of sale for residence, utility bill, or checkbook.
 Acceptable identification should include the patron’s name and address.
 Picture identification is required.

 How do I renew library materials?
-You are able to renew most items, as long as there are no requests on item(s) you have checked out.
-To renew items 24/7 call (314) 821-1162 or you may log into your library Account on the Catalog.
+The MLC libraries use automatic renewal on eligible items.
+As long as there are renewals remaining on the item, and as long as no other person is waiting, most library items will renew automatically.
+To manually renew items 24/7 call (314) 821-1162 or you may log into your library Account on the Catalog.
 You will need your library card to renew items.
 You may also renew your items in person.

 Will I receive notification about overdue materials?
 Notices are sent to patrons via email, phone, text or mail depending on the requested method and type of notice.